According to recent stats by the EIA, the average consumer will experience more than 2 power outages per year, which will last nearly 200 minutes.

 Beeswax is easy to reuse, and most beeswax candles are much more expensive than these ones.

 Because they are made from beeswax, you get a clean-burning candle.
-They are made really well so you get a decent amount of light per candle.
+They are made well, so you get a decent amount of light per candle.
 There aren’t any issues with the candle self-extinguishing because of poor design.

-They will fit most other candle lanterns though, not just the UCO brand one.
+They will fit most other candle lanterns, not just the UCO brand one.

 - 12+ hour burn time